goderich/dissertation/dissertation.md

 Atayal, like most Formosan languages, has what's been variously called the 'Philippine-type aligment', 'Austronesian-type alignment', or 'focus system'.
 In an Austronesian context, the terms 'focus' and 'voice' mean the same thing and are used interchangeably [@blust2013, p.
 437].
 In this dissertation, I only use the term 'voice'.

 For morphosyntactic phenomena related to the voice system in Austronesian languages in general, the reader is referred to Blust [-@blust2013, sec.
 7.1].
-The voice system in Matu'uwal Atayal is described from a syntactic and semantic perspective in @huang2001.
+The voice system in Matu'uwal Atayal is described from a syntactic and semantic perspective in L. @huang2001.

 The voice system in Atayal belongs to the 'Philippine-type' of voice morphology in Austronesian languages [@pawley1979].
 It has four distinct voices: the Actor/Agent Voice (AV), the Patient/Undergoer Voice (PV), the Locative Voice (LV), and the Instrumental/Benefactive Voice (IV/BV).
 Each of these four voices has its own verbal morphology and semantics.
 PV, LV, and IV share certain morphosyntactic properties and are often grouped together under the term non-Actor Voice, or NAV [@tsuchida1975, p.
 43].^[Tsuchida actually uses the term 'non-actor focus' (NAF), but the important part here is the grouping of AV vs NAV, rather than nomenclature.]
 In NAV clauses, the agent is marked with the genitive case, while in AV clauses it receives nominative case marking instead.

 Below I provide examples of affixation in the indicative and the subjunctive moods.
 The 'subjunctive' in Atayal is not limited to subordinate clauses, and is used as a cover term for the affixation that appears in negative and imperative constructions.
-Huang [-@huang2000;-@huang2001] puts both negative and imperative constructions under 'irrealis', but that also includes another mood with its own morphology: the optative (or 'projective' in Huang's terminology).^[I do not include optative affixation due to lack of data for some dialects.
+L. Huang [-@huang2000;-@huang2001] puts both negative and imperative constructions under 'irrealis', but that also includes another mood with its own morphology: the optative (or 'projective' in Huang's terminology).^[I do not include optative affixation due to lack of data for some dialects.
 I expect the optative affixes in Proto-Atayal to be \*-aw for PV, \*-ay for LV, and \*-anay for IV based on the data at hand and PAn morphology [@ross2009, p.
 296].]

 The Actor Voice places emphasis on the performer of the action, or the bearer of a trait in more adjective-like predicates.
 Actor Voice sentences were found to be intransitive in Squliq by Liao [-@liao2004, p.
-358], and intransitive in both Squliq and Matu'uwal Atayal by @chang2004.
+358], and intransitive in both Squliq and Matu'uwal Atayal by H. @chang2004.
 In the absence of evidence to the contrary, AV in other Atayal dialects is assumed to be intransitive as well.
 AV in the indicative mood can be marked with the prefix *ma-* (or *mə-* in dialects with prepenult vowel weakening), the infix *-um-* (or *-əm-*), or be completely unmarked, for example in Proto-Atayal \*baq 'to know' and its reflexes.
 Examples of AV affixation on a single root and their reconstructions are shown in @tbl:proto-atayal-av.

 : AV affixation in Proto-Atayal {#tbl:proto-atayal-av}